Close Banner

 It's a little more refined to dine here in the cozy Craftsman-style dining room than, say, Plaza Inn or Goofy's Kitchen.
 It has a more relaxed vibe and feels less crowded.

 You will serve yourself from the buffet.
-Once brunch rolls around at 11 a.m., you can request select items from your server.
-At Plaza Inn, the cast members put the buffet food on your plate, and while we appreciate fewer hands touching the serving utensils, we'd rather use hand sanitizer and choose yet another Mickey waffle without feeling self-conscious about it.
+Once brunch rolls around at 11 a.m., a few items will be swapped out, such as soup instead of oatmeal.
+At Plaza Inn, the cast members put the buffet food on your plate, and while we appreciate fewer hands touching the serving utensils, we'd rather use hand sanitizer and choose yet another Mickey waffle at Storytellers without feeling self-conscious about it.

 Tips for Attending Mickey's Tales of Adventure Buffet